 In the event that an individual is buried too deeply to be able to reach the surface with a body part, the survival wristband can still significantly increase the chances of survival.
 Time is extremely essential to avoid suffocation and death.
 If a person buried in an avalanche can be rescued within the first 18 minutes, the chance of survival is 91% and, in the range of 19 minutes to 35 minutes, the chance of survival drops significantly at about 34% [1].
-Suffocation and hypothermia are two of the leading causes of death from avalanches and both causes have the potential of being avoided if time is conserved.
+Suffocation and both causes have the potential of being avoided if time is conserved.
 The survival wristband can increase the chances of survival for victims buried fairly deeply by pointing them in the correct direction to dig and conserving time.
 Similarly, suffocation is a cause of death in mining collapses and landslides and the survival wristband can also be used to determine the direction of digging by shortest path to the surface and thus saving crucial time that is likely critical to the victims survival.